bareos/bareos/docs/manuals/source/DeveloperGuide/netprotocol.rst

 Debugging
 ---------

 Developers who want to debug the message flow can use the network dump feature.
-This feature is only for specialists and is **not intended for use in a production system**.

-This feature is only for developers and therefore no help will be provided on the command line.
+This feature is only for experts and developers and is **not intended for use in a production system**.
+Therefore no help will be provided on the command line.
 The arguments however can be mixed with the standard arguments.

 .. code-block:: shell-session
    :caption: Network Dump Command Line Options